vaibhav-yb/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 ##### --cdcsdk_max_consistent_records

-Controls the maximum number of records sent from Virtual WAL (VWAL) to Walsender in consistent order.
+Controls the maximum number of records sent from Virtual WAL (VWAL) to walsender in consistent order.

 Default: `500`

 ##### --cdcsdk_vwal_getchanges_resp_max_size_bytes

-Max size (in bytes) of changes sent from CDC Service to Virtual WAL (VWAL) for a particular tablet.
+Max size (in bytes) of changes sent from CDC Service to [Virtual WAL](../../../architecture/docdb-replication/cdc-logical-replication)(VWAL) for a particular tablet.

 Default: `1 MB`